Parents of accused Tampa killer refuse to cooperate with investigators

 The killings terrified residents and led to fears of a serial killer as police swarmed the area hoping for any clues to identify a suspect and stop the attacks.

 A motion filed Wednesday by the office of Hillsborough County State Attorney Andrew Warren said Donaldson's father, also named Howell, refused to answer questions -- under oath -- posed by prosecutors a day earlier.
+A similar motion was later filed naming Rosita Donaldson, the suspect's mother, for also not answering prosecutors' questions.

 'Indirect criminal contempt'